-- A status of Satisfied means you have taken or enrolled in the coursework needed to fulfill that requirement.
-Clicking the green arrow icon will expand the information to show you which courses you have enrolled in or have completed that are meeting the requirement. - A status of Not Satisfied means that the requirement has not yet been met. - The report will count any classes you are enrolled in for a current or future semester.
+- have enrolled in or have completed that are meeting the requirement. - A status of Not Satisfied means that the requirement has not yet been met. - The report will count any classes you are enrolled in for a current or future semester.
 Dropping or not completing classes with the minimum grade required may cause the status of a requirement to change from Satisfied to Not Satisfied.
-The report will not recognize any courses planned for a future semester.

-It is important to note that all of your transfer credit may not be received and/or posted at the time you attend orientation.
-The status of some requirements may change after all incoming credit has been posted.
+The report will not recognize any courses planned for a future semester. - It is important to note that all of your transfer credit may not be received and/or posted at the time you attend orientation.
+The status of some requirements may change after all incoming credit has been received and posted. - Contact your academic advisor with any questions you may have about your degree requirements.